Biomathematical Sciences Program

 Cutting edge life science research increasingly involves such collaborations, but researchers are too often stymied by the different languages of their disciplines.
 The goal of this program is to create educational structures that help Five College students become scientifically multilingual in fields of life and quantitative sciences by providing the means for each student to trace their own intentional pathway across the disciplines.

-The Five College Certificate in Biomathematical Sciences is currently available to students at Amherst, Hampshire, Mount Holyoke and Smith Colleges, and courses in the program are available to all students enrolled at one of the five campuses through the Five College Course Interchange.
+The Five College Certificate in Biomathematical Sciences is currently available to undergraduate students at Amherst, Hampshire, Mount Holyoke and Smith Colleges, and courses in the program are available to all students enrolled at one of the five campuses through the Five College Course Interchange.

 On This Page